 We heard stories from neighbors who’d been home.
 Three young girls next door were in the front room watching TV when the shooting happened.
 An elderly neighbor across the street told us the gunshots were so loud that she thought her house was the one under attack.
-A young mother in the home next to her was nursing her two-month-old in her front room.
+A young mother in the home next to hers was nursing her two-month-old in her front room.
 She hit the deck when the shots rang out.
 Everyone was shaken.
 For days, we saw cars slow down in front of our house to gawk at the scene of the crime.

-He showed up in the realization that our house was the only one on the whole block that was empty when the shooting occurred.
-He showed up in the neighborhood meeting that was organized two days after the incident to comfort one another and talk about practical ways to protect our neighborhood.
+We realized that our house was the only one on the whole block that was empty when the shooting occurred.
+We figured out that it wouldn’t have been had we not been held up in Minneapolis so our plane could be de-iced.
+We felt His presence in the neighborhood meeting that was organized two days after the incident.
+Over fifty people crammed into a basement owned by a former police officer, bonding together to comfort one another and talk about practical ways to protect our neighborhood.
 It was neat to see connections get made and friendships deepen.

-Eventually, Kim and I finally got to a place where we could ask, “What does this terrible event make possible?”
+Finally, Kim and I got to a place where we could ask, “What does this terrible event make possible?”

-Years earlier, we stayed in a vacation home in Santa Barbara that featured some stained glass windows.
-We’d aways been smitten by their charm, and wondered if we could replace the broken front window in our living room with a stained glass work of art.
+Years earlier, we had stayed in a vacation home in Santa Barbara that featured some stained-glass windows.
+We’d always been smitten by their charm, so we wondered if we could replace the broken front window in our living room with a stained-glass work of art.
 The fact that the window in question was a decorative half-circle above the normal windows made it a perfect candidate.
 Maybe I could even design it.
-And maybe it would serve as a beacon of hope to the entire neighborhood.
+And maybe it would give hope to the rest of the neighborhood.
 We knew immediately what the design had to be.

 We got connected with Rick Findora, who just so happened to be the guy who did the stained glass windows at our church, and I gave him a sketch.